synthie-cat/romhack/README.md

 **A HUGE SHOUTOUT** to [EvilAdmiralKivi](https://twitch.tv/eviladmiralkivi) who wrote the parser and without whom this would not exist.

+## Upcoming features
+- Auto Download of game covers
+- Parse by ID
+- Search for Tools, ASM, Music
+- RHR parsing
+- Manual updating (for Romhack Testing)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).